innoq/wall-of-consent/README.md

 Ask user for consent before embedding scripts from third parties.

-This package contains the custom element `<wall-of-consent>` which expects the following structure:
+This package contains the custom element `<wall-of-consent />`.
+In order to work, it expects the following markup structure:

 ```html
 <wall-of-consent>